cambridge-collection/cudl-viewer-ui/README.md

 The CUDL Viewer server depends on this project as a Maven artifact.
-The artifacts created by `$ mvn package` include a jar with JSON metadata on the build, as well as a separate .zip file containing the webpack compiler output.
+The artifacts created by `$ mvn package` include a jar with JSON metadata on the build, as well as a separate .jar file containing the webpack compiler output under `META-INF/resources`.

 There are two types of metadata files: chunk dependencies and chunk paths.
 `deps.json` defines which chunks need to be loaded before each chunk.
 This is